telerik/winforms-docs/richtexteditor/features/hyperlink.md

 {{endregion}}

-The result (Ctrl + Click to follow):
+The result (`Ctrl` + `Click` to follow):

 ![richtexteditor-features-hyperlink 001](images/richtexteditor-features-hyperlink001.png)

-You will also need to use HyperlinkRangeStart and HyperlinkRangeEnd, if you are using hyperlinks for the implementation of a custom logic and want to get all hyperlinks from the document, manipulate the properties of the HyperlinkInfo or the whole part of the document that is included in the hyperlink.
+You will also need to use **HyperlinkRangeStart** and **HyperlinkRangeEnd**, if you are using hyperlinks for the implementation of a custom logic and want to get all hyperlinks from the document, manipulate the properties of the **HyperlinkInfo** or the whole part of the document that is included in the hyperlink.

-For instance, here is how you can delete all hyperlinks in the document and replace them with some text:#_[C#] _
+For instance, here is how you can delete all hyperlinks in the document and replace them with some text:

 {{source=..\SamplesCS\RichTextEditor\Features\HyperlinkCode.cs region=delete}}
 {{source=..\SamplesVB\RichTextEditor\Features\HyperlinkCode.vb region=delete}}